-[Geospatial] information system-information system dealing with information concerning phenomena associated with location relative to the Earth
+[Geospatial] information system-information system dealing with information concerning phenomena associated with location relative to the Earth. - a collection of geospatial services.

 Source: Adapted from ISO 19101:2002(E)

 Note that the bracketed term "geospatial" replaces the term "geographic" in the ISO definitions above.
 The term "geospatial" is not accepted in International circles, yet it is the favored term in the United States.
 Thus we use it interchangeably with the term "geographic" in this Geospatial Profile and adopt the above modified definitions.